 If you want to drink, sip on champagne or mimosas, but don’t go too heavy on the drinking before you get to the ceremony.
 The last thing you want is to feel sick or too buzzed to focus on your wedding ceremony and reception.
 This goes for the women and men of your bridal party too, the last thing you want is a drunk groom, bridesmaid or groomsman at your ceremony.

 This isn’t necessarily a “must-have” item, but it can help create a set the mood for the morning.
-Spend a little time before your wedding day and make a playlist of your favorite songs to get you in a good mood and calm any pre-wedding jitters.
+Spend a little time before your wedding day and making a getting ready wedding playlist of your favorite songs to get you in a good mood and calm any pre-wedding jitters.

 When deciding on the room and location you’ll be getting ready in, make sure the room has enough lighting, including lots of natural light.
 Check that there are enough electrical outlets and if not, be sure to bring an power strip.
 If the outlets are too from where you plan to sit, then be sure to get some extension cords as well.
 Take into account you’ll need to plug in phone chargers, blow-dryers, curling irons, steamers, and irons.
 You should also take the size of the room into account and make sure there is enough room for everyone and that you won’t be crammed in there.